LucHeuff/sentence-similarity/README.md

 along the way.
 The minimum value at the edges can be customised by setting the `weight_matrix_min` value to a float between 0 and 1, for example:
 `sentence_similarity(sentences, weight_matrix_min=0.5)`.
 Setting this value will change how the score responds to tokens that match between sentences but are in different places.
 Setting the value to 1. disables discounting entirely.
+If you alternatively want to ignore any tokens that are not in exactly the same position, you can use `sentence_similarity(sentences, weight_matrix_min='identity')` instead, which will set the weight matrix to an identity matrix.